-Given the fund within the Scheme is not subject to the SAA, the insights from the CMAs are considered quarterly but are not integrated into AMP's overall risk management processes or future strategy for the Scheme.
+For those funds that are not subject to the SAA, the insights from the CMAs are considered quarterly but are not integrated into AMP's overall risk management processes or future strategy for the fund.

-AMP has not yet incorporated the full set of insights from its first scenario analysis process into the investment risk management framework.
+AMP has not yet incorporated the full set of insights from its first scenario analysis process into the investment risk management framework, including the SAA.